Lecture Notes on Free Probability

 Recall our assumption about the covariance structure of entries, (\ref {formula_af_semicircle_covariance}).
-It implies that for all non-zero terms in this sum, we have $i_{s}=j_{\pi \left( s\right) }$ and $j_{s}=i_{\pi \left( s\right) }.$ This allows us to express everything in terms of $j$ -indices.
-Namely, we can write the previous expression as
+This assumtion implies that for all non-zero terms in this sum, we have $i_{s}=j_{\pi \left( s\right) }$ and $j_{s}=i_{\pi \left( s\right) }.$ This allows us to express everything in terms of $j$ -indices.
+Namely, we can re-write the previous expression as